Georgia Boat Accident Lawyers

 Georgia Statute of Limitations

 Georgia boat accident lawyers will tell the victim that the law limits the amount of time in which a plaintiff must begin litigation.
 In the State of Georgia, Georgia boat accident lawyers must file a personal injury lawsuit on behalf of their client within two years from the date the injury occurred.
 However, in some cases this statute of limitations can be extended.
-If the victim was a minor or mentally incompetent at the time, the period of time in which to file a claim is extended.
+If the victim was a minor or mentally incompetent at the time, the period of time in which to pursue a claim is extended.
 In personal injury claims involving minors, the two-year statute of limitations is suspended until the child’s eighteenth birthday.
-In cases involving mentally incompetent victims, the law allows them to file a claim once they are no longer deemed mentally incompetent.
+In cases involving mentally incompetent victims, the law allows them to pursue a claim once they are no longer deemed mentally incompetent.

 When to Hire Georgia Boat Accident Lawyers